Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist and Solo Pianist

 Notes: Satina indicates that this was the first performance of the Prelude in C sharp minor, op.
 3, no. 2.
 The concert was the ‘18th Symphony Concert' at the Electrical Exhibit in Moscow.
 Satina notes the exact order of the program remains unknown, and that the details of works were copied from a review published in the journal ‘Artist’.
+In her 'reminiscence' of Rachmaninoff ('Vospominania'), Natalia - his wife - indicates that it was at this concert that she first heard him perform on the piano.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 2 1900 (Julian calendar)